 We give thanks for all those around the world who support the work of the Mission to Seafarers in many different ways and whose prayers uphold this work.
 Amen.

-A suitcase full of knitted hats, which are made for me by people around England and Gib, and which I give out to seafarers to keep them warm on cold nights.
+Knitted hats and socks, which are made for us by people around England and Gib, and which we give out to seafarers to keep them warm on cold nights.

 We are here for seafarers and port staff of all nationalities, all ranks, and any faith or none!